What Is Pretexting?

 Always ask for ID in a face-to-face situation

-If someone is attempting to enter an office or gain information face-to-face, always ask for ID.
+If someone is attempting to enter an office or gain information face to face, always ask for an ID.
 A uniform or courier’s outfit can be faked, but an ID is often harder to fake.
-Combined with the checking step, this should help screen out any malicious actors and keep your office space secure.
+Combined with the checking step, this should help weed out any malicious actors and keep your office space secure.

 Raise awareness among employees